mmrko/equation/README.md

     --skip-sanitize: skip input sanitization
     --skip-validate: skip input validation

-For less complex equations (trees) the performance gain of skipping sanitization & validation can be up to 40-50% (see [benchmark.js](benchmark.js) for more).
+For less complex equations (trees) the performance gain of skipping sanitization & validation can be up to 50-100% (see [benchmark.js](benchmark.js) for more).

 ### TODO ###

-* improve input validation (e.g. check for leading/trailing operand & parentheses balance)
+* improve input validation (e.g. make more generic / handle edge-cases)